Anticipate team needs

 Oversee deconfinement and a gradual return to work

 A rigorously planned and supervised return to the workplace will take place once local public health authorities give the green light.
 A protocol developed by a multidisciplinary committee in accordance with government guidelines has been implemented.
-A concept test of the protocol and all the measures was carried out at Édifice Jacques-Parizeau in July 2020.

 Managers have been given training and support for the planned return to the workplace.
 Employees are responsible for respecting physical distancing, hand hygiene and respiratory etiquette, as well as wearing a procedural mask.
 To access the workplace, they must also submit a daily statement confirming that they have no symptoms.
 They undertake to comply with the employer’s COVID-19 prevention and symptom-identification measures and to notify their manager of any changes in their health during the day.
 No individual considered at risk according to public health criteria is allowed to go to the workplace.

 In line with our business continuity approach and with a view to a return to work, managers are responsible for assessing their team’s level of resilience to a scenario involving a loss of key personnel; they must ensure that they have sufficient measures in place.
 In addition, a directive has been adopted to determine the percentage of a team’s employees who can be in the workplace simultaneously, in accordance with the team’s level of resilience.
 Finally, as business functions permit, rotating groups and schedules have been determined to limit the maximum occupancy rate per week in the workplace.
 This will ensure business continuity and prevent widespread transmission to employees.